MNazakov/course-work-std-martin-nazakov-grpc/course-work/README.md

 # Taskrr

-✨ **A simple task management tool that uses NextJs as a client and BE proxy.** ✨
+✨ **A simple task management tool that uses NextJs as a client and BE proxy to a grpc Java service.** ✨

 NexJs Client -> Nextjs Service ( REST- acting as a proxy ) -> Java BE (grpc)